aetienne93/assignment-05/README.md

      - Draw coastlines and political boundaries with the higher resolution database.
      - Make the symbol for the higher elevation stations smaller, so that you can see the underlying black circle.

+#### Part III: Convert the figure into other imge formats

 1. Now that you have the figure drawn, lets clean it up and convert it to a TIFF image file
     - Use the command `ps2epsi` to convert the postscript file created by GMT into a standard conforming encapsulated postscript file that is correctly cropped to its bounding box and includes a preview image.
 Use `man ps2epsi` or `ps2epsi --help` to learn about the command.
       - Try opening the new file "SoilMoistureStations.epsi" using `gv`, do you see any differences?
     - Finally, use the ImageMagic `convert` comamnd to change image file formats.